Money stress is killing me. How can I stop stressing about money?

 - Spending money they don’t have

 - trying to keep up with friends and neighbours with Instagram lifestyles

-The most significant thing that anyone or family is doing to try and reduce their money stress or financial anxiety is living within their means.
+Living within their means is the most significant thing that anyone or family is doing to try and reduce their money stress or financial anxiety.
 They have some sort of plan for their money right now and for things they need or want in the medium to long term.
 Whether that is a house, car, Holidays or having enough money to deal with unexpected emergencies.

 Could you begin to come up with a plan for yourself and all your family that would help you get your finances in order and help to reduce your money stress?

 2. Get your sh*t together

 I know what you’re thinking, you’re thinking whaaaat!
 I’m too cool for school I’m not doing any admin that’s for somebody else to do.

 OK so point me towards the person that’s doing your admin?
 Hmm, should be you really, shouldn’t it?